 History of the manor of Stepney – British History Online

 Old London Bridge – Wikipedia

-I wish to thank the following individuals who agreed to read my initial draft and who provided useful feedback: All errors in this document are mine.
+I wish to thank the following individuals who agreed to read my initial draft and who each provided useful feedback, including the identification of several omissions on my part: Peter Jackson, Janet King and Helena Molyneux.
+All errors in this document are mine.

 I have located the various images on the Internet.
 Captions typically contain links to information on the source / attribution of each image.
 Please contact me if you consider that I have infringed any copyright.

 Please note that this website is not a commercial venture.
 There are no adverts, and all the content is freely available for readers to access.

 V0.1 – January 10th, 2021 – initial draft